 Note: Odd-numbered items are framed positively (thus an 'X' indicates disagreement with the item) and evennumbered items negatively (thus an 'X' indicates agreement with the item).
-See Table 1 for system usability context
+See Table 1Error!
+Reference source not found. for system usability context

 Usefulness

 For effective uptake, technology not only needs to be easy to use, with appropriate support for employees, but also needs to address pain points for the workforce and business.
 It is sensible to begin technology uptake with options that can achieve small wins to build momentum, confidence and optimism.